-The drag and drop feature allows an easy and ergonomic way to connect and reorganize blocks in the setup page.
+The drag and drop feature allows an easy and ergonomic way to connect and reorganize modules in the setup page.

-To create a connection between two blocks, simply drag one on the other.
-SPAT will automatically connect the two blocks.
-If it is necessary, SPAT will also create supplementary blocks if needed.
+To create a connection between two modules, simply drag one on the other.
+SPAT will automatically connect the two modules.
+If it is necessary, SPAT will also create supplementary modules if needed.
 For example, if we drag and drop an input on a room, SPAT will automatically create a “source” block between them.

-This feature also works on a selection of multiple blocks of the same type.
+This feature also works on a selection of multiple modules of the same type.
 For example, if we wished to connect 5 inputs to 1 output, we can select our inputs a drag them on the output.
-All the input blocks will be patched to a room block through sources, and the room is a patch to the output through a master block.
-(With the default stereo room that can be changed later.)
+All the input modules will be patched to a room block through sources, and the room is a patch to the output through a master block, with the default stereo room that can be changed later.

-The drag and drop feature also allows reorganizing the blocks of the same type.
-This means that you can now change the order of already created blocks.
+The drag and drop feature also allows reorganizing the modules of the same type.
+This means that you can now change the order of already created modules.
 This gives to the setup page a more ergonomic and flexible feel.